dayton-outar/shillings/docs/README.md

 ### Budget

 [Some investors](./MARKETING/MARKET/JM.md#interviews) are willing to pay as low as US$1 to as high as US$35 per month for the features mentioned in the [value proposition](./MARKETING/VALUE.md).

+I think a subscription fee of US$7 per month for premium features is sweet spot to position ourselves for the kind of customers that we want to attract.

 ### Channel